logaretm/vee-validate/docs/concepts/bundle-size.md

 VeeValidate does a lot of heavy lifting and offers plenty of features, that comes with the cost of a large bundle size, in production vee-validate gzipped would take about 30kb with all of its features intact.

-Implementing a custom solution or with a more lightweight library to acheive the same features will also add up to your bundle size.
+Implementing a custom solution or with a more lightweight library to achieve the same features will also add up to your bundle size.
 Remember that vee-validate doesn't only validate, but also it generates error messages and offers most of the validation rules you would need out of the box.

 ## Minimal Bundle